 FortiClient Telemetry security features

 FortiClient connects to EMS and FortiGate over an SSL connection.
 All protocol exchanges flow through this secure connection.
-The connection is closed after protocol exchanges between both parties are complete.
+The connection closes after protocol exchanges between parties complete.
 The SSL connections require a valid certificate.

 You can configure Telemetry connections between FortiClient and FortiGate or EMS to require a preshared password or connection key.
 See Configuring EMS settings.